avraham-bernstein/avraham-bernstein.github.io/index.html.md

 ### 1. Torah & Yisrael

-<details markdown="1"><summary>1) My _Aliyah_, i.e. immigration to _Eretz Yisrael_</summary>
+<details markdown="1"><summary>1) My _Aliyah_, i.e. immigration to _Eretz Yisrael_ (English: the Land of Israel)</summary>
 <p>
 I came on _Aliyah_ in 1983 from the US.
-I have always lived in _Yerushalayim_.
 I came with my wife and my two oldest then infant children.
 I had a university degree, a few years experience in hi-tech, and enough money to place a substantial down payment on an apartment.
 I understood if I were to wait even a few years, and took out a mortgage on a home, then it was unlikely that I would ever leave the _Golden Medina_.
 </p><p>
+I have always lived in _Yerushalayim_ (English: Jerusalem). _Har Habayit_ (English: the Temple Mount) is the navel of the world from which the _Shechina_ (English: God's presence) eminates throughout the world.
+</p><p>
 For an observant God-fearing Jew, the ultimate place to live is in _Eretz Yisrael_.
-For the past 2000 years, every year at the end of the Passover _Seder_, we all sang _next year in Jerusalem_.
+For the past 2000 years, every year at the end of the Passover _Seder_, every Jewish family chants the prayer _next year in Jerusalem_.
 With the advent of the Zionist movement, _Aliyah_ began in earnest about 1880.
 Until the 1960's it was physically difficult to live in Israel.
-But by the time I came in 1983, even though at the time, the standard of living was less than in North America, one could still expect to live a long healthy and fulfilling life in the modern State of Israel.
+But by the time I came in 1983, even though at the time, the standard of living was much less than in North America, still one could expect to live a long healthy and fulfilling life in the modern State of Israel.
 </p><p>
 Now (in 2025) I have no regrets moving to Israel.
-The values and life style of my children and grandchildren are so much better than my North American relatives.
+The transformation is as [if we were in a dream (Psalm 126)](https://mechon-mamre.org/p/pt/pt26c6.htm).
+The values and life style of my children and grandchildren are so much better than my North American friends and relatives.
 Israel's standard of living is one of the highest in the world.
-As a hi-tech professional, I am in the ultimate place in the world.
-It is sad but true, that many progressive people in the West hate the Jewish People, but I am proud to be a member of a righteous and just nation, even if it has to "dwell alone".
+Professionally I live at the pinnacle of the hi-tech world.
+It is sad but true, that many progressive people in the West hate the Jewish People, but I am proud to be a member of a righteous and just nation, even if we are forced to "dwell alone".
 And it is clear to any objective person, that we are living in the footsteps of the _Mashiach_ (English: Messiah).
-The ancient prophesies are being fulfilled.
+The ancient prophesies are being fulfilled before our eyes.
 </p><p>
 Unfortunately since the delusional Olso "peace accords" in 1993 there were many divisions in Israeli society, between religious, secular, left, and right.
 Most of these divisions are now disappearing since the Oct.
 7 Hamas massacres.
-The process was painful, but Israeli society is now maturing.
+The process was painful, but Israeli society is now healing and maturing, and most are becoming much more aware that _HaShem_ is the _Ribono Shel Olam_ (English: Master of the Universe).
 </details>

 <p>